 , compiled and edited by John Alfred Langford, in which he expressed his sincere thanks to the members of the local radical bourgeoisie for their contribution to the anti-slave movement.
 These included:

 I beg you to suffer me thus publicly to express my grateful acknowledgements for their Favours and for the fellow-feeling they have discovered for my very poor and much oppressed countrymen; these Acts of Kindness and Hospitality have filled me with a longing desire to see these worthy Friends on my own estate in Africa, when the richest Produce of it should be devoted to their Entertainment; they should there partake of the luxuriant Pine-apples and the well-flavoured virgin Palm Wine, and to heighten the Bliss, I would burn a certain kind of Tree, that would afford us Light as clear and brilliant as the Virtues of my Guests.

 GUSTAVAS VASA, the African"

-For those interested in learning more about the life of Olaudah Equiano his autobiography Life of Gustavas Vassa is available in the Archives and Heritage section of the Central Library (Floor 6).
+For those interested in learning more about the life of Olaudah Equiano his autobiography Life of Gustavas Vassa is available in the Library of Birmingham.